Kadarius Toney Player Prop Bets for NFL Week 11 | New York vs. Tampa Bay 11/22/2021

 Matchup vs. Tampa Bay

-- This week Toney will face the NFL's 21st-ranked pass defense (267.9 yards allowed per game).
+- The Buccaneers have the NFL's 21st-ranked pass defense this season, allowing 267.9 yards per game through the air.

-- With 17 passing TDs conceded this year, the Buccaneers defense is ranked 24th in the league.
+- The Buccaneers have allowed 17 passing TDs this year (1.9 per game), ranking them 24th among NFL defenses.

 Recent Performances

-- In his Week 9 outing against the Raiders, Toney was targeted one time, totaling nine yards on one reception.
+- Against the Raiders in Week 9, Toney was targeted one time and picked up nine yards on one reception.

-- Toney has recorded 35 receiving yards (11.7 per game), hauling in five passes on six targets over his last three games.
+- Toney has recorded 35 receiving yards (11.7 per game), reeling in five balls on six targets during his last three games.

 Toney's New York Teammates